eckardm/michigan-technic/README.md

 From there, you can do some basic text analysis:

   * Run **lexical-diversity.py** to get an idea of the lexical diversity over time.
+  * Run **frequent-word-combinations.py* to see freqent word combinations in each issue.